-There are plenty of vanlife couples on the road, but we’ve also talked to many people concerned that they could never live in a van with their significant other.
+There are plenty of vanlife couples on the road, but we’ve also talked to many people worried they could never live in a van with their significant other.
 The close quarters and constant togetherness of vanlife can be a challenge to any relationship.
 But diving into this awesome experience with your partner is also a wonderful opportunity for growth, as individuals and as a couple.

-I must say, John and I make a pretty good team.
+John and I make a pretty good team.
 We both enjoy working hard and playing hard, and even before vanlife we’ve made keeping each other entertained and on a path towards personal growth a big priority in our relationship.
 That doesn’t mean I don’t want to stuff an entire container of baby wipes down his throat when he’s snoring, though!

 Vanlife has moments where it’s just a freaking headache.
 Add a significant other into the mix and you have yourself a circus of situations and emotions to juggle on top of the everyday randomness of life on the road.
 But if you go into it with an open mind, an open heart, and a willingness to work to make things as good as they can be, vanlife with a partner can be an incredibly positive experience that only deepens the love you have for each other.

-Here’s a little list we threw together of our top tips for making a relationship work - and thrive - on the road.
+Here are our top tips for making a relationship work – and thrive – on the road.
 Enjoy!

 1. Schedule Time Apart from Each Other

 Even though you’re crammed into a small space with your partner, you don’t have to spend every second of every day together.
 Alone time is very important for any couple – it helps to unwind, gain perspective, and maintain a connection with yourself.
 Scheduling alone time is a great way to nurture yourself and make your relationship the best it can be.
 The amount of time you spend apart is up to you – it could be a few minutes, a few hours, even a few days – just be sure to give each other some space.